steffy-lo/rhizone/README.md

 - GET /threads
 - GET /replies
-Retrieves the threads that are replies (as a list) to the given list of thread ids passed in as a string argument from the url.
+Retrieves the threads (as a list) that are replies to the given list of thread ids passed in as a string argument separated by commas from the url.

 - GET /threads/:id
 Gets a thread object with the given id.